 You can also print a certificate for your child to show off their achievement!Print certificates

 Help us spread the word in your community with these email templates.

 After Hour of Code

 Extend learning beyond one tutorial.

 The Hour of Code is simple to run — even for beginners.
-You don't need experience in computer science or teaching in order to facilitate a fun activity for your children that will get them both learning and laughing.
+You don't need experience in computer science or teaching in order to inspire students to explore, create, and learn something new.

 If you don't have a device at home, explore our unplugged activities to learn without any devices at all!